cs3157/recitations/F-Function-Pointers/function-pointers.md

 ```
   returntype (*functionName)(parameter1type, parameter2type, ...)
 ```
-**The type of our function pointer is denoted by its return type.**
+**The type of our function pointer is denoted by its return type and the types of its parameters.**
-The name of the function being preceded with an asterisk tells us its a pointer.
+The name of the function being preecded with an asterisk tells us its a pointer.
 The function is surrounded by parentheses so that the compiler doesn't think we've got a variable `returntype *functionName`.
 The parentheses following the declaration are necessary as well, even if the function we want to accept